Channel Islands National Park

 FOOD & DINING

-None, zero.
+IMPORTANT: None, zero.
 You can buy food on the boat ride over.
 Make sure you bring food and water in your backpack.
 These are hiking islands.
 There are no commercial entities out here.
-Make sure you bring your snacks and plenty of water to stay hydrated.

 The best hotels while doing photography